- Category: Who we are

 CRCERT received grants of $37 million over 13 years and provided the basis from which the Vision CRC was established in 2003 and a Vision CRC extension granted in 2009 – a total of $85 million in CRC funding over 25 years.
 This level of government support attracted over $800 million in industry and partner investment in the CRCs.

 These organisations achieved their goals of delivering breakthrough research and innovative products, with products delivering over a $1billion a year in sales and $188 million in total royalties.
 The CRCs have also made important contributions in the areas professional education and vision care delivery.

 Brien Holden’s research focus has been in the area of ocular health and vision with all forms of vision correction including contact lenses and surgery.
 He was the driving force behind the development of a number of products.
 Most notably, the creation of a new generation of soft lenses to correct astigmatism and the co-developer of the breakthrough highly oxygen permeable silicone hydrogel lenses with CIBA VISION, which have revolutionised the contact lens market.

 Institute researchers developed the technology that resulted in the development soft toric contact lenses for the correction of astigmatism.
 These lenses were successfully launched worldwide in 2002 and rapidly became one of the most successful toric designs ever launched.

-The invention of the silicone hydrogel contact lens solved the problem of supplying high enough levels of oxygen to the cornea to overcome the problem of hypoxia and will earn over $14 billion for industry over the life of the patents.
+The invention of the silicone hydrogel contact lens solved the problem of supplying high enough levels of oxygen to the cornea to overcome the problem of hypoxia and will earn over $14 billion in product sales for industry.

 Most recently collaborators through the Vision CRC created a US based for-profit company Adventus Technology Inc and an Adventus Technology (Australia) subsidiary to take to market a revolutionary technology (Accommodating Gel) that could potentially provide full visual rehabilitation for those with presbyopia and cataract.